Thrax989/SWGFlurry/README.md

 cd /home/vagrant/workspace/Core3/MMOCoreORB/bin
 Then "type"
 gdb ./core3
-This will run your core3 in GDB mode so you can debug with"bt" when your server Segfaults If your server segfaults it will promt you "segmentation fault" ype "bt" to do a back trace to find your error
+This will run your core3 in GDB mode so you can debug with"bt" If your server segfaults it will promt you "segmentation fault" type "bt" to do a back trace to find your error

 ## -Run Unit Integrity Test-
 cd /home/vagrant/bin/swgemu